esamattis/yalr/README.md

 ## Thanks

-Thanks to orignal [LiveReload][] project!
+Thanks to original [LiveReload][] project!
 If you're on OS X consider purchasing it since It will also help this project too because this uses the MIT licenced [livereload.js][] component of LiveReload 2.